gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 We are now ready to implement the database repository.

-Create the ``src/main/java/com/redhat/coolstore/service/ProductRepository.java`` by clicking the open link.
+Create the file `src/main/java/com/redhat/coolstore/service/ProductRepository.java`.

-Here is the base for the calls, click on the copy button to paste it into the editor:
+Here is the base for the calls, copy and paste the following code into the newly created file:

 ```java
 package com.redhat.coolstore.service;